Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Problem Statement

 We now define our reach-avoid problem: find all plans for which the tracking model safely reaches a goal set at time $\tf$.
 We denote the goal $\ol{\Xgoal} \subset \Workspace$ and obstacles $\ol{\Obs} \subset \Workspace$; the overline indicates these are restricted to the workspace, which we modify later to enable the proposed method.

 Note, we only consider static obstacles, because our goal is to plan a robot's motion near danger.
 The danger resulting from moving or adversarial obstacles depends upon accurately predicting obstacle motion, which introduces an independent variable unrelated to our purpose.
-We leave extension to dynamic scenes for future work; we anticipate we can adapt reachability-based methods such as \cite{vaskov2019towards}.
+We leave an extension to dynamic scenes for future work, but we anticipate that it can be accomplished by adapting reachability-based methods such as \cite{vaskov2019towards,vaskov2019not}.

 \begin{problem}[Backward Reach-Avoid Set (BRAS)] Given the the planning model \eqref{eq:planning-model}, tracking model \eqref{eq:tracking-model}, goal set $\ol{\Xgoal}$, obstacles $\ol{\Obs}$, and a fixed time $\tf$, find the set of planning models states and trajectory parameters for which the robot reaches $\ol{\Xgoal}$ exactly at time $\tf$ while avoiding collisions with obstacles $\ol{\Obs}$ :